 To be honest, I didn't have much planned.
 I knew there was a restaurant in Brooklyn that I wanted to check out, but other than that I was pretty much up for doing anything.
-I took the subway downtown and decided to go to Washington Square Park first.
+I took the subway downtown and decided to go to Washington Square Park before letting other things find me.

 Spring is here!